canonical/ubuntu-pro-client/README.md

 | Affordance | Service-specific list of applicable architectures and Ubuntu series on which a service can run |
 | Directives | Service-specific configuration values which are applied to a service when enabling that service |
 | Obligations | Service-specific policies that must be instrumented for support of a service.
 Example: `enableByDefault: true` means that any attached machine **MUST** enable a service on attach |

-### Using a proxy
-The UA Client can be configured to use an http/https proxy as needed for network requests.
-In addition, the UA Client will automatically set up proxies for all programs required for enabling Ubuntu Advantage services.
-This includes APT, Snaps, and Livepatch.

-The proxy can be set using the `ua config set` command.
-HTTP/HTTPS proxies are set using `http_proxy` and `https_proxy`, respectively.
-APT proxies are defined separately, using `apt_http_proxy` and `apt_https_proxy`.
-The proxy is identified by a string formatted as:

-`<protocol>://[<username>:<password>@]<fqdn>:<port>`

 ### Pro Upgrade Daemon
 UA client sets up a daemon on supported platforms (currently GCP only) to